-Making a provision in your estate plan that benefits Stetson University College of Law leaves a lasting personal legacy of support for our students and for scholarship, teaching and research.
+Making a provision in your estate plan that benefits Stetson University College of Law leaves a lasting personal legacy of support for our students and for a scholarship, teaching, and research.
 Whether you are considering a gift to a specific program or to the College of Law as a whole, the Office of Development and Alumni Relations can help.
-We can work with you, your family and your advisors to help you create a plan that meets both your financial and charitable goals.
+We can work with you, your family, and your advisors to help you create a plan that meets both your financial and charitable goals.

 Share your Generosity